omen23/ffmpeg-ffnvcodec-explanation/README.md

 ```

 ### 1. Install the nv-codec-headers package:
+If you use legacy drivers here are the branches for the legacy drivers – after you clone the git repository `cd` into it and enter one of the three following lines before installing *(entering `make && sudo make install`)*:
+Curious what will happen if you use the newest SDK headers with a legacy drivers – the dynamic linker will not find the entrypoint and your application will just fail.

 ```
 sudo apt install make git
 mkdir ~/devel/ && cd ~/devel/
 git clone https://git.videolan.org/git/ffmpeg/nv-codec-headers.git
 cd nv-codec-headers
+#git checkout nx.x.xx.x # [x.x.xx.x represents version] apply older branch fix here if you use a legacy driver
 make && sudo make install
 ```
-If you use legacy drivers here are the branches for the legacy drivers – after you clone the git repository `cd` into it and enter one of the three following lines before installing *(entering `make && sudo make install`)*:
+- **List of git branches for the legacy drivers**
+all of these three branches support the optional CUDA 10 features with drivers 410.48 or newer on Linux
 ```
-git checkout n8.0.14.9 # for Linux 378.13 or newer (all of these three branches support the optional CUDA 10 features with drivers 410.48 or newer on Linux) git checkout n8.1.24.9 # for Linux 390.25 or newer git checkout n8.2.15.8 # for Linux 396.24 or newer
+git checkout n8.0.14.9 # for Linux 378.13 or newer
+git checkout n8.1.24.9 # for Linux 390.25 or newer
+git checkout n8.2.15.8 # for Linux 396.24 or newer
 ```